-One morning in while in India, our lovely host made us the most fragrant Indian Fried Rice for breakfast with all the leftover rice from the night before.
-I kept thinking to myself that I would happily eat this any time – day or night!
+While in India one morning, our lovely host made us the most fragrant Indian Fried Rice for breakfast with all of the leftover rice from the night before.
+I kept thinking to myself that I would happily eat this any time, day or night!
+My version is made with my authentic Basmati Rice.
+I know you will love this recipe because many readers have rated it with five stars, calling it “outstanding,” “terrific,” and “so flavorful!”

-What I love about this recipe is how you can take the basic idea and add whatever veggies you have in the fridge and incorporate them.
+What I love about this recipe is that you can take the basic idea and add whatever veggies you have in the fridge.
+Just try to keep the proportions the same so the spices don’t get lost.

 Ingredients in Indian Fried Rice